Binde, Per (2022). A bibliography of empirical studies on gambling advertising (5th ed.). Gothenburg, Sweden: OnGambling.org

 Abbott, Max, Per Binde, Luke Clark, David Hodgins, David Korn, Alexius Pereira, Lena Quilty, Anna Thomas, Rachel Volberg, Douglas Walker & Robert Williams.
 2015.
 Conceptual Framework of Harmful Gambling: An International Collaboration (Revised Edition).
 Guelph, Ontario, Canada: Gambling Research Exchange Ontario (GREO).

 The first edition of the Conceptual Framework of Harmful Gambling was published in 2013.
-A revised and enlarged edition was published in the autumn of 2015.
-The Conceptual Framework is sponsored by the Gambling Research Exchange Ontario (GREO).
+A revised and enlarged edition was published in the autumn of 2015 and a thoroughly revised third edition in 2018.
+The Conceptual Framework is now sponsored by the Gambling Research Exchange Ontario (GREO).

 Binde, Per & David Forsström.
 2015.
 The Swedish translation of DSM-5 “Gambling Disorder”: Reflections on nosology and terminology.
 Nordic Studies on Alcohol and Drugs, 32(2): 219-226.